mCRL2org/mCRL2/doc/sphinx/user_manual/tools/release/pbessolve.rst

 transformations applied to the PBES.
 In particular, transformations such as `pbesparelm` create a PBES that is no longer suitable for counter example generation.

-Alternative, the two-step recipe that yields a `.lps` remains available, for instance to inspect the evidence as an LPS before exploring it::
+Alternatively, the two-step recipe that yields a `.lps` remains available, for instance to inspect the evidence as an LPS before exploring it::

    mcrl22lps abp.mcrl2 abp.lps